Preserving Governor

 -

 The recording of the oral histories will be coordinated through the Fordice History Project.
-They will be permanently housed at an institution of higher learning within the state of Mississippi.
+They will be permanently housed at Mississippi State University's Archives and Special Collections Division in the Mississippi Political Collections.

 -